ryankajia/psyc161-hw-factorial/README.md

-- Review status of the pull request in a few minutes -- it should report successful pass through travis CI run which runs again nosetests and flake8 on my behalf.
+- Review status of the pull request in a few minutes -- it should report successful pass through travis CI run which runs again pytest and flake8 on my behalf.
 If not -- inspect travis's logs, commit fixes locally, push them to github again so that PR gets updated, and travis gets another run.